moscmh/moscmh/README.md

 # Man Ho Cheung
 Aspiring data scientist pursuing a Master's in Predictive Analytics, graduating July 2025, in Perth, Australia.
-Skilled in revealing actionable insights through data `visualisation`, `feature engineering`, and `predictive modelling` using `machine learning`.
+Passionate about revealing actionable insights through data `visualisation`, `feature engineering`, and `predictive modelling` using `machine learning` and enhancing operational efficiency using `Artificial Intelligence`.

 ## Portfolio
 You are welcome to have a look at my [portfolio](https://github.com/moscmh/portfolio/tree/main).
 Any feedback is appreciated.